 The Hall comprises a Committee Room linked to a large hall with easy access ramps at the entrances and exits.

-There is a kitchen but there are no cooking or refrigeration facilities.
+Please note, there is a kitchen but no cooking or refrigeration facilities.

 In addition to the usual toilet facilities, there is a restricted mobility toilet room which also contains a baby changing platform.

 The maximum number of people that can be accommodated for an event is 99.
 However, reduced numbers and additional supervision will be appropriate where people with restricted mobility or children are involved.

 Weekly activities include exercise classes, carpet bowls, crafts, coffee mornings, WI meetings, childrens’ parties and charity events as well as providing the green for the Coach & Horses bowling club.
 Keep an eye out for the advertising boards on Lynn Road.

 Bookings contact: Suzie Povey 07900 818311

 (Lettings are subject to a written contract and deposits)